2004 NCAA Division I-A football season: Undefeated teams

 As with previous seasons, fans of successful teams left out of BCS bowls were disappointed.
 Auburn, Utah, and Boise State all went unbeaten but were not offered a chance to compete for the BCS championship.
 Auburn was especially the focus of national media attention on this topic, since Auburn managed to go undefeated in the traditionally tough SEC.
-Adding to the frustration with the BCS system was the fact that Auburn and Utah, though both picked to play in BCS bowl games, would not be able to play each other as a match-up of highly ranked unbeatens.
-This confluence of events made 2004 a seminal year for serious momentum building behind a multi-team playoff system in college football, which would later be realized with the advent of the College Football Playoff.
+Adding to the frustration with the BCS system was that Auburn and Utah, though both picked to play in BCS bowl games, would not be able to play each other as a match-up of highly ranked unbeatens.
+This confluence of events made 2004 a seminal year for serious momentum building behind a multi-team playoff system in college football, which would later be realized with the advent of the College Football Playoff in 2014.

 USC was forced to vacate its BCS title win, along with its regular-season victory over rival UCLA, due to NCAA sanctions that stemmed from the USC athletics scandal.
 The AP title was not vacated, as the AP does not punish teams for violations.
 The severity of these sanctions has since been criticized by some pundits across college football.